cnlohr/vpxcoding/README.md

 # vpxcoding single-file-header C library

+**WIP Note** - This offshoot has not been battle-hardened, and is subject to change.
+Also, hopefully in time there will be more complete, practical examples.

 Single file header form of the arithmetic coder from [libvpx](https://github.com/webmproject/libvpx) (From the video codec VP8/VP9) as a general purpose compression/decompression of bitstreams algorithm.

 The idea of this coding is, given: